Classic

 Classic Flow

-In the Classic flow, Locofy.ai presents you with 9 steps to go from design to production-ready, extensible front-end code.
+In the Classic flow, Locofy.ai presents you with 9 steps to go from design to developer-friendly, extensible front-end code.

 With the Classic flow, you have control over which steps you want to run to make your designs responsive & interactive as well as the level of modularity of your code.